Joaquín Balaguer: "The Twelve Years" (1966–1978)

 During his years as president (known popularly in Dominican politics as simply "the twelve years"), Balaguer ordered the construction of schools, hospitals, dams, roads, and many important buildings.
 He also presided over steady economic growth, funded public housing, opened public schools, and expanded education during his term.
 Additionally, over 300 politicians became millionaires during his presidency.
 However, his administration soon developed a distinct authoritarian cast, constitutional guarantees notwithstanding.
 Political opponents were jailed and sometimes killed (by one estimate, 3,000 people with center-left leanings were murdered), and opposition newspapers were occasionally seized.
-Despite his authoritarian methods, Balaguer had far less power than Trujillo, and his rule was milder.
+Despite his authoritarian methods, Balaguer had far less power than Trujillo, and his rule was considerably milder.

 Defeat and return to power

-In 1978 Balaguer sought another term.
-However, by this time, inflation was on the rise, and the great majority of the people had gotten little benefit from the economic boom of the past decade.
+In 1978, Balaguer sought another term.
+Inflation was on the rise, and the great majority of the people had gotten little benefit from the economic boom of the past decade.
 Balaguer faced Antonio Guzmán, a wealthy rancher running under the banner of the Dominican Revolutionary Party.
 When election returns showed an unmistakable trend in Guzmán's favor, the military stopped the count.
 However, amid vigorous protests at home and strong pressure abroad, the count resumed.
-When the returns were all in, Guzmán handed Balaguer the first loss of his electoral career.
-When Balaguer left office that year, it marked the first time in the Dominican Republic's history that an incumbent president peacefully surrendered power to an elected member of the opposition.
+Guzmán won, marking the first defeat of Balaguer's political career.
+When he left office that year, it marked the first time in the Dominican Republic's history that an incumbent president peacefully surrendered power to an elected member of the opposition.

 In the 1982 elections, the PRD's Salvador Jorge Blanco defeated Balaguer, who had merged his party with the Social Christian Revolutionary Party to form the Social Christian Reformist Party two years earlier.

 Balaguer ran again in the 1986 elections, and took advantage of a split in the PRD and an unpopular austerity program to win the presidency again after an eight-year absence.
-By this time, he was 80 years old and almost completely blind (he had lived with glaucoma for many years).
+By that time, he was 80 years old and almost completely blind after living with glaucoma for many years.